Capstone-Projects-2025-Fall/project-001-aac-api/documentation/getting-started/logging/logs.md

 # Transcription Logs

-To get a list of all words that have been transcribed speech, simply use:
+If you just want a list of all words spoken with a timestamp associated with them, simply use:

 ```ts
 const voice = new AACVoiceAPI();